Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/welcome-slingshot.md

 ##### *Leverage actionable insight by making it easier for your team to utilize data to improve productivity*.

 Slingshot comes packed with a full self-service business intelligence solution.
-Connect to your data quickly and create beautiful dashboards so you can share insights with your team.
+Connect to your data quickly and create beautiful dashboards, so you can share insights with your team.
 And it doesn't stop there, dashboards work seamlessly with Slingshot's Tasks and Collaboration features, making it easier than ever to truly turn insights into action.

 <img src="../images/welcome-analytics.png" alt="Showing a dashboard to highlight how analytics works" class="responsive-img"/>